jimz011/homekit-infused/README.md

 - New Climate panel
 - Better looking brightness sliders/colorwheels on light entities
 - Added back temp/humid sensor graphs from my first setup and restyled for the current
+- Started to use anchors to make setup lighter
 - And many more little details

+### TO DO
+- Global theming (which will lighten the setup) and the ability to have themes change dynamically.
+This will include a day and night theme
+- Cleaning up
+- Scenes (continue the testing of my automations and where needed change)
+- Birthdays
+- Xiaomi Roborock s55 Vacuum
+- Xiaomi Plantsensor Cards
+- Energy Consumption Graphs
+- Other graphs related to servers/computers etc.
+- And many more, which I can't think of at the moment

 ### Questions?